Explosives used in Dortmund attack may have come from German military - newspaper

 Joachim Thomas, chairman of the association of German stadium operators, told Welt am Sonntag he believed full-body scanners would be used at entrances to stadiums in future.

-Police are overstretched already and do not have enough staff to keep watch over a team's hotel night after night so clubs would have to provide extra security staff if they wanted that, said Arnold Plickert, GdP police union's deputy chairman.
+Arnold Plickert, GdP police union's deputy chairman, said police were overstretched already and did not have enough staff to keep watch over a team's hotel night after night so clubs would have to provide extra security staff if they wanted that.

-Security was tight for Saturday's matches, including a Bundesliga game between Dortmund and Eintracht Frankfurt.
+Dortmund are due host Eintracht Frankfurt in the Bundesliga for a game at 1330 GMT on Saturday.

+Bild cited Axel Hellmann, a member of Eintracht's executive board, as saying it had boosted security for the match.
 Dortmund police posted a picture on Twitter showing an armed officer outside the stadium, saying they had provided more security inside and out.
-Police in the western city of Mainz said they had safely accompanied buses carrying both the Mainz and Hertha BSC soccer teams to their match on Saturday.

-Tagesspiegel newspaper said on its website the BKA federal police suspected an anonymous far-right email that claimed responsibility for the attack and suggested another might occur on April 22 was the work of a right-wing extremist who was not responsible for the attack but wanted to exploit the situation.

-A spokeswoman for the BKA said the email still needed to be evaluated.
-She said all letters claiming responsibility needed to be taken seriously and investigations "in all directions" needed to continue.
+Bild said experts from the federal interior ministry and the interior ministries of Germany's states had discussed security for major events during a telephone conference on Wednesday and had decided checks at entrances to events should be boosted.